-17 Ways to Accelerate Your Student Loan Payoff in 2017
+17 Ways to Accelerate Your Student Loan Payoff

 1. Get organized.
 If you have multiple student loans with multiple servicers, keeping track of them can be a nightmare.
 Instead of wrestling with statements every time you want to see the big picture, spend an afternoon transferring all of your loan information to a spreadsheet or online tool.
 When the details are all in one place, it’s easier to see your progress, and simpler to adjust your approach if necessary.